cmichi/magento-on-latex/README.md

 I am working on an extension package for the Mage installer, but until this is done
 you have to download the package and place the directories in you magento folder.

-For installation problems see the wiki: [http://github.com/cMichi/magento-on-latex/wiki/Installation](http://github.com/cMichi/magento-on-latex/wiki/Installation).
+For detailed instruction or installation problems see the wiki: [http://github.com/cMichi/magento-on-latex/wiki/Installation](http://github.com/cMichi/magento-on-latex/wiki/Installation).

 ## Templates